Overview of Banks in Germany

 As of 2016, the bank’s total income was US$2.3 billion and total assets were US$205 billion.

-Apart from its subsidiaries (Helaba Invest Kapitalanlagegesellschaft, Frankfurter Bankgesellschaft and the OFB Group), the group is also comprised of online bank 1822direkt, LBS Hessen-Thüringen, and WIBank.
+Apart from its subsidiaries (Helaba Invest Kapitalanlagegesellschaft, Frankfurter Bankgesellschaft and the OFB Group), the group is also comprised of online banks 1822direkt, LBS Hessen-Thüringen, and WIBank.

 As of 2016, the bank’s total income amounted to US$636 million and total assets reached US$193 billion.

 NRW Bank is a state development bank headquartered in Dusseldorf.
 Founded in 2002, the bank operates through its Programme-based Promotion, Other Promotion/Liquidity Management, and Staff/Services segments.
 It provides low-interest promotion loans, as well as equity financing and advisory services.
 It is also involved in treasury services and capital markets business, including municipal loans.

 In 2016, the bank reported a total income US$263 million and total assets of US$167 billion.